European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 ********************

-In Karabo ``middle-layer`` devices are devices which interact with other devices, frequently *bound* devices, for a means of aggregating their functionality into a view closer to the hardware being controlled, controlling many similar entities are once or providing aggregate state information (``composite devices``).
-They may also implement higher level functionality, such as scans (``scan devices``), data acquisition scenarios, or processing pipeline reconfiguration.
+In Karabo ``middle-layer`` devices are devices which interact with other devices, frequently *bound* devices, as a means of aggregating their functionality into a view closer to the hardware being controlled, controlling many similar entities at once or providing aggregate state information (``composite devices``).
+They may also implement higher-level functionality, such as scans (``scan devices``), data acquisition scenarios or processing pipeline reconfiguration.

 The ``middle-layer`` API has been designed with such tasks in mind.
 It exposes a concise and efficient interface for tasks such as interacting with properties of other devices, monitoring such properties, executing commands and waiting on their completion, either synchronously or asynchronously.
-It does not expose the fine grained event control as is possible with the *bound* APIs nor does it allow for a full FSM implementation.
+It does not expose the fine-grained event control as is possible with the *bound* APIs nor does it allow for a full FSM implementation.
 A complete list of limitations is given in the corresponding section.